vinaya-class/vinaya-class.github.io/src/13-money.md

 This covers the case when a bhikkhu would instruct someone else to arrange the trade, without himself accepting the money.

-There is no allowance for 'wording thing right' (*kappiya-vohāra*).
+There is no allowance for 'wording things right' (*kappiya-vohāra*).

+A bhikkhu may not instruct a steward to sell something or invest money for profit.

 ## NP 20, Trade